-Name, and independence status Age Experience, qualifications, special responsibilities and other directorships Mr Richard Monti (continued) 46 Six years ago he founded Ventnor Capital Pty Ltd, a consultancy which provides corporate advisory and investment banking services to junior and mid-cap listed resource companies.
+Name and independence status Age Experience, qualifications, special responsibilities and other directorships Mr Richard Monti (cont.)
+46 Six years ago he founded Ventnor Capital Pty Ltd, a consultancy which provides corporate advisory and investment banking services to junior and mid-cap listed resource companies.
 Mr Monti is also a Director of Transit Holdings Ltd, Whinnen Resources Ltd, Jaguar Minerals Ltd and Azimuth Resources Ltd and has previously held positions on the board of Bathurst Resources Ltd and a number of other private mining companies.
-Mr Geoff Brayshaw Non-Executive Director Member of: Remuneration & Nomination Committee Corporate Governance Committee Chairman of: Audit & Risk Management Committee Appointed 1 February 2008 60 Mr Brayshaw was formerly an audit partner with the Perth firm of BDO Kendalls, having been in practice for some 35 years.
-He has also held a number of positions in commerce and professional bodies including national president of the Institute of Chartered Accountants of Australia in 2002.
-He is a director of a number of public and private companies, including independent director and audit committee chairman of both Fortescue Metals Group Limited and AVEA Insurance Limited.
-He also sits on the board of the Small Business Development Corporation.
-Mr David Singleton Managing Director & Chief Executive Officer Member of: Corporate Governance Committee Appointed 1 February 2008 50 Mr Singleton has a wide range of operational and management experience including as Managing Director and CEO at Clough Limited and CEO of Alenia Marconi Systems based in Rome, Italy.
-He was also the Group Head of Strategy, Mergers & Acquisitions with BAE SYSTEMS in London, which through consolidation became one of the largest Aerospace and Defence Companies in the world.
-He has a degree in Mechanical Engineering from University College, London, has recently become a non-executive director of Triton Gold Ltd and was formerly a director of PT Petrosea Tbk.
+Mr Geoff Brayshaw 60 Mr Brayshaw was formerly an audit partner with the Perth firm of BDO Kendalls, Non-Executive Director having been in practice for some 35 years.
+He has also held a number of Member of: positions in commerce and professional bodies including national president of • Remuneration & the Institute of Chartered Accountants of Australia in 2002.
+Nomination Committee He is a director of a number of public and private companies, including • Corporate Governance independent director and audit committee chairman of both Fortescue Metals Committee Group Limited and AVEA Insurance Limited.
+He also sits on the board of the Small Business Development Corporation. • Audit & Risk Small business Development Corporation.
+Audit & RISK Management Committee • Appointed 1 February 2008 Mr David Singleton 50 Mr Singleton has a wide range of operational and management experience Managing Director & including as Managing Director and CEO at Clough Limited and CEO of Chief Executive Officer Alenia Marconi Systems based in Rome, Italy.
+He was also the Group Head of Strategy, Mergers & Acquisitions with BAE SYSTEMS in London, which through Member of: consolidation became one of the largest Aerospace and Defence Companies in Corporate Governance the world.
+Committee He has a degree in Mechanical Engineering from University College, London, Appointed 1 February 2008 has recently become a non-executive director of Triton Gold Ltd and was formerly a director of PT Petrosea Tbk.
 Mr Singleton was appointed as Chief Executive Officer on 2 July 2007.

-2. Company Secretary
+2. Company secretary